Ghost Trick: Phantom Detective: Reception

-Ghost Trick received "generally favorable" reviews, according to the review aggregator Metacritic.
+Ghost Trick received "generally favorable" reviews, according to the review aggregator website Metacritic.
 The 2023 remaster received "universal acclaim" on PC and "generally favorable" reviews on consoles.
 The game is considered to be a cult classic.

 The game's story and characters were highly praised.
 GameSpots Carolyn Petit said the "comic absurdity" of the plot cleverly spins its tragic themes into comedic moments, and that story beats culminate in a rewarding and memorable conclusion.
 She also found interacting with the game's characters entertaining, admiring their snappy and engaging dialogue.
 Carolyn Gudmundson of GamesRadar+ found the characters endearing and many-layered, comparing them favorably to the Ace Attorney cast.
 Gudmundson also called the game's storytelling "Takumi's best work to date", noting Missile in particular as a standout example of character writing.
 Echoing the sentiments of Gudmundson, Justin Haywald of 1Up.com called Ghost Tricks story a "creative extension" of Ace Attorney that successfully expanded on the core ideas of the franchise.
 John Teti of The A.V.
 Club lauded the game's complex approach to mystery, likening it to the Professor Layton series, but found that the thought bubble hint system often interrupted suspenseful moments.

 Writing for IGN, Daemon Hatfield highly praised the game's art direction and animation, calling it "the most impressive ... [he had] ever seen" in a video game, and the best reason to play it.
 Dan Whitehead of Eurogamer favorably compared the art style to the works of Éric Chahi, citing Out of This World in particular.
 He also thought that the theatrical character animation complemented the dramatic stylization of the game's scenery.
 GameSpots Petit found that the game's exaggerated approach to animation "[spoke] volumes" about the characters, and helped them stand out against the game's various background environments.
 Mark Brown of Pocket Gamer also commented on the strong characterization of the animation, praising the game's ability to reveal insight through actions rather than dialogue.
 Nintendo Lifes Kate Gray said that the 2023 remaster successfully and faithfully translated the game's visuals to HD, but criticized the pillarboxing that resulted from retaining the DS version's original 4:3 aspect ratio.